bbi-lab/bbi-sge/README.md

 Detail description of each steps

-1. Login to gs cluster
+1. Login to gs cluster and grid-head

 2. As the Nextflow pipeline is run interactively, please use a terminal multiplexer such as tmux. tmux sessions are persistent which means that programs in tmux will continue to run even if you get disconnected.
 You can start a tmux session by using: